ShaunMaher/KhadasVim/documentation/UbuntuRootFSFromBaseArchive.md

 sudo mkfs.ext4 -L ROOTFS -m 0 /dev/loop101p2
 ```

-TODO: f2fs might be a better choice for the ROOTFS as it balances writes amongst
+TODO: F2FS or JFFS2 may be better choices for the ROOTFS as they balance writes
-blocks to optimise block lifespan.
-This not so much an issue on SSD storage
+amongst blocks to optimise block lifespan.
+This is not so much an issue on SSD
-where the SSDs controller balances the writes but controllerless devices such as
+storage where the SSDs controller balances the writes but controllerless devices
-eMMC and SD Cards don't have these algorithms built in.
-That said, I'm going to
+such as eMMC and SD Cards don't have these algorithms built in.
+That said, I'm
-use ZFS on the data volume which will probably thrash the device to death in
+going to use ZFS on the data volume which will probably thrash the device to
-short order.
+death in short order.

+Nilfs2 ran out of space before I got the ~300MiB of OS packages installed.
+It
+requires a constantly running garbage collector service in order to not run out
+of space but apparently you can't trust the GC to free up space before you run
+out.
+Even though is seems like a really interesting concept, I'm disregarding
+Nilfs2 for now.

 Mount the root filesystem partition
 ```